Overpacking and Underplanning

 - Notify your bank and avoid airport currency exchanges

-- Always buy travel insurance—it’s worth the peace of mind
+- Always buy travel insurance

 - Learn local etiquette and stay aware of safety concerns